Down Syndrome Therapy in Palm Beach County

 A man and a baby are playing with blocks.

-Speech Therapy: Facilitating Communication
+Speech Therapy (SLP): Facilitating Communication

 Communication is a crucial aspect of a child’s development, and children with Down syndrome often benefit from speech therapy to: